ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 {.blockquote .text-right}

-## General Results on 2024 Champions applications
+## General results of the 2024 Champions applications

 We received a total of 97 applications.
 Out of these, 66 meet the basic criteria of the call.
 These applications originated from 34 different countries and represent a diverse array of backgrounds, encompassing academia, industry, and government sectors.